zhuofany/Yu-portfolio/government-debt.md

 <br />

 📍 **_Second Visualization_**
 This is the visualization created by Flourish.
-The sparklines display the trend of debt-to-GDP ratios for 40 nations since 1995.
+The sparklines display the trend of debt-to-GDP ratios for 40 nations and OECD since 1995.
 The majority of nations displayed an upward trend, with Japan and Greece experiencing the largest growth.
 <div class="flourish-embed flourish-chart" data-src="visualisation/12550634"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 <br />
 <br />